A True SoCal Classic: Vans “Off The Wall” Brand Review

 Under new ownership, the company built a higher-tech factory, but surprisingly the output wasn’t as high as Van Doren’s original DIY factory built with secondhand equipment.

 With sales still declining the brand begin to change tactics.
-With more focus on the brand’s strong cultural following, Vans began a transition from a manufacturing and retail company to a marketing company.
+The new focus switched to the brand’s strong cultural following, Thus began Van’s transition from a manufacturing and retail company to also a marketing company.

 The connection between Vans and Skateboarding was firmly established, and to gain leverage, Vans began creating their branding and promotions around it.
 Their first focus was on the misfit image and music that surrounded the skateboarding world.